Prevent Food Waste

-Every year you cook a delicious Thanksgiving meal for your family and friends, but with an abundant meal comes an abundance of wasted food.
-Don’t let all that time and energy you put into the perfect Thanksgiving meal go to waste!
+Every year you cook a delicious holiday meal for your family and friends, but with an abundant meal comes an abundance of wasted food.
+Don’t let all that time and energy you put into the perfect holiday meal go to waste!

-Break the pattern of unwanted Thanksgiving leftovers with these tips:
+Break the pattern of unwanted holiday leftovers with these tips:

 - Make a slightly smaller meal.
-If you always have leftover turkey, then buy a slightly smaller turkey this year.
+If you always have leftover ham, then buy a slightly smaller ham this year.
 If you always have leftover yams, then use one or two fewer yams.
 Your family and friends will still have plenty to eat, and you won’t get burned out on leftovers!

 - Use smaller plates so your family and friends don’t leave a lot of uneaten food on the plate.
 Encourage people to go back for seconds and thirds until they’re full.